 4 Steps to Developing a Market-Value Employee Salary Structure

-Part of building a successful business is having a high-performance culture with productive employees who are engaged in the company and their roles, and when everyone understands how they contribute to the organization.
-One method for ensuring employee engagement and satisfaction is to regularly assess whether employees’ salaries reflect their performance and the market value of their role.
+Part of building a successful business is having a high-performance culture with productive employees who are engaged in the company and their roles and who understand how they contribute to the organization.
+One method for ensuring employee engagement and satisfaction is to regularly assess whether employees’ salaries reflect their performance and the fair market value of their role.

 Besides offering competitive pay to keep employees engaged and productive, employers must also be aware of how they compensate employees in similar roles for similar work.
 Most companies are aware that federal regulations, set by the U.S. Equal Employment Opportunity Commission (EEOC), The Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964, mandate that employers cannot create pay differentials based on gender, sex, race, religion or national origin.
 Individual states and localities also have laws expanding on federal legislation to prevent pay discrimination.